devonmurphy/PIHomeSecurity/README.md

 **Add A Stream Key To "start-stream"**
-Change the "YourStreamKeyHere" to the steam key provided to you on https://www.youtube.com/live_dashboard
+Change the "YourStreamKeyHere" to the steam key provided to you on https://www.youtube.com/live_dashboard When you are done editing the file, hit cntrl+x to quit and press Y to save.
 <pre>
 nano start-stream
 </pre>